As a speaker, author, coach, or industry expert, there will be many situations where you will be asked to provide your bio for promotional purposes.

-Bios are typically written in the third person narrative and should sound as though it were objectively written by someone else (although it is obviously anything but).
+Bios are typically written in the third person narrative and should sound as though they were objectively written by someone else (although it is obviously anything but…).

 2) THE VERSIONS

-(Keep in mind that media professionals and people who book you to speak or be guest on a webinar, will often copy and paste your bio from your website so you may want to include two separate versions of your bio on your website like I did on mine.)
+(Keep in mind that media professionals and people who book you to speak or be a guest on a webinar, will often copy and paste your bio from your website so you may want to include two separate versions of your bio on your website like I did.)

 Here is an example of a great professional bio > CLICK HERE.

 Most entrepreneurs can benefit from writing several bios in various lengths for different purposes.
 I personally keep a document in the cloud with various iterations of my bio, including versions at 1-sentence, 1-paragraph, and 1-page.
 I’ve used this document countless times over the years and strongly recommend that all authors create a similar document.

 - Your 1-sentence bio can be used as your elevator pitch and on your social media profiles.

 - The 1-paragraph bio should be about 100-words long and should include everything briefly.

 - The 1-pager should be your most thorough and complete bio version.

 Just like when you are introduced to somebody, you will start with your full name and then move on to your occupation.
 The reader needs to be hooked and enticed to keep reading, so you may want to include an impressive accomplishment or statistic.
 After you initially state your full name, you proceed by alternating “her”/”his” and your first name.